-Are you thinking about using health insurance to cover counseling?
+If you are thinking about using health insurance for counseling, I'm happy to help.
 Therapy is an investment in yourself and health insurance can be an incredible asset if you would like to make regular mental health care more attainable.

-It is a good idea to learn all you can before you use health insurance to cover counseling.
 I encourage you to explore all of your options so you can make an informed decision before you use your healthcare benefits.
 I'm happy to help.

 A Note on Telehealth and Online Counseling